Valladolid FAQ: 15 Questions Answered About the Yucatan's Best-Kept Colonial Town

 Q: Is the tap water safe?

 No. Drink bottled or purified water.
 Restaurants use purified water and ice.
-Street food is generally safe — the vendors cook at high heat and the turnover is fast.
-I've eaten from market stalls dozens of times without issue.
+Street food is generally safe — vendors cook at high heat and turnover is fast.
+The market stalls have fed travelers well for years without issue.

 Accommodation & Budget

-Q: How much should I budget for Valladolid?
+Q: How much should you budget for Valladolid?

-A comfortable daily budget is $50-70 per person, including accommodation, food, and one or two activities.
+A comfortable daily budget lands at $50-70 per person, covering accommodation, food, and one or two activities.

 Culture & Day Trips

-Q: Is Ek Balam worth visiting if I'm already going to Chichen Itza?
+Q: Is Ek Balam worth visiting if you're already going to Chichen Itza?

 Absolutely.
-Different experience entirely.
-Ek Balam is 30km north, entry 413 pesos.
+It's a different experience entirely.
+Ek Balam sits 30km north, entry 413 pesos.
 The key difference: you can still climb the 32-meter Acropolis pyramid.
 You can't climb anything at Chichen Itza anymore.
 The stucco monster-mouth doorway near the top of the Acropolis is one of the best-preserved Maya sculptures in existence.

-Far fewer visitors than Chichen Itza.
+Far fewer visitors than Chichen Itza, too.
 Cenote X'Canche is a 1.5km bike ride from the ruins (120 pesos entry, rope swing, zip-line).
 Combine both for a full day.

 Q: Do people really speak Maya here?

-Q: How many days do I need in Valladolid?
+Q: How many days do you need in Valladolid?

 Three to four is ideal.
 Day 1: town center, Cenote Zaci, Calzada de los Frailes.
 Day 2: cenote circuit (Suytun, Samula, Xkeken, Oxman).
 Day 3: Chichen Itza dawn visit.
 Day 4: Ek Balam + Cenote X'Canche.
-You could add a food-focused day with the Casa de los Venados folk art museum and a hammock workshop.
+Add a food-focused day with the Casa de los Venados folk art museum and a hammock workshop if you have it.

 For Mexico's Pacific coast alternative, Sayulita offers surf culture, mezcal, and a completely different Mexican beach experience.